Inspector Rex: Other characters

-Filippo Gori is Fabbri's boss who hates Rex when they first meet and vows to eject him for being unauthorised.
-Eventually, he accepts that Rex can solve crimes and lets him stay; this came after Rex and Fabbri had brought down a prostitution and sex slave racket run by some illegal Chinese immigrants—Fabbri leaked the story to a journalist friend so that Rex was photographed on the front page of a newspaper.
-In the episode "A Man Alone," his partner is murdered.
+Filippo Gori is Fabbri's boss who initially disapproves of Rex.
+But after Rex passes all official tests and wins a medal, Gori accepts that Rex can solve crimes and lets him stay.
+Rex and Fabbri brought down a prostitution and sex slave racket run by some illegal Chinese immigrants—Fabbri leaked the story to a journalist friend so that Rex was photographed on the front page of a newspaper.
+In the episode "A Man Alone," Gori's partner is murdered.
 Although all limited evidence points to Gori, Fabbri proves that he is not the culprit.
+Gori is initially mostly office-based, but later takes charge of several operations.